Xero API Integration: Pricing, Scopes, Sync Boundaries

 What Are the Xero API Rate Limits, Token, and Webhook Limits?

 Xero imposes four technical constraints that dictate how any integration has to be built: 30-minute access tokens, layered rate limits, webhooks for only four event types, and a strict webhook delivery contract.
-None of them are dealbreakers, but all of them are cheaper to know about before you start.

 Webhook delivery has a tight contract.
 If you use Xero webhooks, your endpoint must validate every incoming request using an HMAC-SHA256 signature (Xero sends a signature header you check against your signing key), respond within 5 seconds over HTTPS, and pass an initial "Intent to Receive" validation before Xero will send real events.
 Miss the signature check or the 5-second window and deliveries fail.
 If they keep failing, Xero retries with decreasing frequency for 24 hours, then disables the webhook until you manually re-enable it.
 Events that occur while it is down are saved for up to 31 days and replayed once it is healthy again.